 - “Danny Ocean” is the only character in the remake with the same name as in the original.

 - Caan is the son of “The Godfather’s” James Caan and there are a lot of up-angle camera shots with him – he’s only 5-foot-5.
-His height is equal to one micro-man of “The Big Bang Theory” (Johnny Galecki) and stands one-inch above two other really micro-men … Simon Helberg of “The Big Bang Theory” and Rick Moranis of “My Blue Heaven” (click here for my review) and Galecki’s co-star Simon Helberg.
+His height is equal to one micro-man of “The Big Bang Theory” (Johnny Galecki) and stands one-inch above really micro-man Rick Moranis of “My Blue Heaven” (click here for my review) and Galecki’s co-star Simon Helberg.

-- There are ton more trivia notes for the film and click here to see which actors were playing poker with Pitt at the beginning of the movie and a whole bunch more.
+- There are ton more trivia notes for the film and click here to see which actors were playing poker with Pitt at the beginning of the movie and a while bunch more.